MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-usagecategory-property.md

 ## Remarks
 If the **UsageCategory** is set to **None**, or if you do not specify **UsageCategory**:
 - the page or report will not show up when you use the search functionality.
-- users will not be able to bookmark a link to the page or report object.
+- users will not be able to bookmark a link to the page or report object from the user interface.

 ## Syntax